UNIVERSITY OF WISCONSIN River Falls

 Sexual assault and harassment are serious offenses demanding immediate attention.
 UW-River Falls is committed to preventing all forms of sex-based abuse.
 Coercive sexual contact and unwelcome sexual comments undermine the safety, security, and dignity of the university community.

 UW-River Falls understands that recognizing the problem is the first step toward responding to the problem.
-The general information provided in this section seeks to help prevent sexual misconduct in the university community and provide resources and information for those who have experienced sexual violence.
+The general information provided here seeks to help prevent sexual misconduct in the university community and provide resources and information for those who have experienced sexual violence.

 Report any assault, whether or not you intend to press criminal charges.
 You may report the assault to:

 Reported incidents are confidential unless the survivor is younger than 18 years-of-age.
 University staff will not take action without your consent.
 However, action will be taken if the alleged perpetrator presents an immediate safety threat to the community-at-large.

 Jennifer Larimore, Title IX Coordinator and Director of University Integrity and Compliance, will discuss your options, including available campus and community resources.
 You may choose to report the assault to University Police and/or the City of River Falls Police.

 Options through the University process may include disciplinary action if the offender is a student, faculty, or staff member, and a university policy has been violated.
-The office of Student Conduct and Community Standards is the office responsible for investigating and enforcing any disciplinary actions for cases that involve potential policy violations for students.
+SCCS is the office responsible for investigating and enforcing any disciplinary actions for cases that involve potential policy violations for students.

 Note: Sexual assault survivors often feel better supported when they contact someone as soon as possible after the assault.
 The University encourages students to seek support from any of the agencies listed below.
 If survivors choose to report the assault to police or a nurse examiner it is recommended that they do not bathe, change clothes, or do anything that might destroy physical evidence.

-If a survivor pursues legal prosecution, he or she has rights under Chapter 950 of the Wisconsin Statutes.
+If a survivor pursues legal prosecution, they have rights under Chapter 950 of the Wisconsin Statutes.